-Thousands of people go in to hospitals and surgery centers every year to get routine procedures done like tonsillectomies, gall bladder removals, appendectomies, colonoscopies, or repairing broken bones.
+Thousands of people go into hospitals and surgery centers every year to get routine procedures done like tonsillectomies, gall bladder removals, appendectomies, colonoscopies, or repairing broken bones.
 Although these surgeries frequently occur without incident, according to a report by the USA Today Network and Kaiser Health News, there have been 260 surgery center deaths since 2013.

 The report discovered that some of the patients were not appropriate for the surgical center setting (they were too sick, or the surgery was too complicated) or that the surgery center was just completely unprepared for the patients.

-The number of surgical centers has risen over the past 10-15 years, and more than two-thirds of operations performed in the U.S. are now done in these outpatient centers, according to an article on The Washington Post.
+The number of surgical centers has risen over the past 10-15 years, and more than two-thirds of operations performed in the U.S. are now done in these outpatient centers, according to an article in The Washington Post.
 However, hospitals are typically more regulated than surgery centers because they are required to report more on errors and infections that have (or could) endanger patients.

 Do you have a loved one who has died at a surgery center due to staff negligence?
 You may be able to pursue a wrongful death lawsuit.
-Wrongful death laws are different in every state, but usually the state will award financial support to family if it’s found that another party was negligent and caused the victim’s death.
+Wrongful death laws are different in every state, but usually, the state will award financial support to the family if it’s found that another party was negligent and caused the victim’s death.